50 local specialties and the best (or most unique) places to find them

 Pistoia Panforte Glacé (Pistoia): a chocolate-covered fruit cake containing only almonds, hazelnut cream, vanilla beans, chunks of chocolate, cocoa butter and candied cedar fruit from the south of Italy.

 Cialde di Montecatini (Montecatini): a very simple dessert, without added fats or preservatives, comprising two fragrant wafers made of flour, sugar, milk, eggs and crushed almonds.

 Sorana beans "al fiasco" (Sorana):small and very thin-skinned cannellini beans cooked "al fiasco" (in glass containers with large openings) and seasoned with garlic and sage.

-Pici all'aglione: pici pasta is similar to spaghetti but is thicker and the pieces are stretched by hand.
+Pici all'aglione (Siena area): pici pasta is similar to spaghetti but is thicker and the pieces are stretched by hand.
 All'aglione means seasoned with tomato and garlic sauce.

 Panforte (Siena): a traditional Christmas cake made with walnuts, almonds, candied citrus fruits, mixed spices and coriander seeds.

 Sweet polenta (Abbadia San Salvatore): chestnut flour polenta, seasoned with sausage, ricotta and pork liver.

 Lunghetti or tagliolini alle briciole e tartufo (Crete Senesi): long pasta made with flour and water and seasoned with breadcrumbs and white truffle.